ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab03.md

 So, this is a fairly easy function to write.
 This will do the job, and is provided for you as an example of how functions like this should be written.

-To test whether this function works, we can write a simple main that takes the command line arguments, converts them to integers with atoi, and then passes those to the function:
+To test whether this function works, we can write a simple main that takes the command line arguments, converts them to integers with stoi, and then passes those to the function:

 ## What you'll be doing